quixio/quix-streams-dotnet/docs/using.md

 In this documentation you have learned:

 * How to perform stateless "one message at a time" processing.
-* How to handle the situation where state needs to be preserved, and problems that can arise in naive code.
+* How to handle the situation where computed values need to be shared across streams or replicas.
-* How to persist state, so that your data is preserved in the event of restarts or crashes.

 ## Next steps